— B.S., Information Systems, summa cum laude; M.A., Humanities, University of Texas at Dallas

 - E-mail: email@example.com

-After working professionally as a computer science engineer and traveling as an information technology consultant, I switched careers in order to study the history of Islam in Europe and America.
-I earned my Master's degree with distinction for a portfolio which included a review of the historiography of the German Peasants' War of 1525 and a research project situating Arab natural philosophy in seventeenth-century England.
+After working professionally as a computer science engineer and traveling as an information technology consultant for five years, I changed careers and began a graduate program of study in History.
+I am interested in the history of the early modern Middle East and England and the relationship between the two in terms of politics, religion and intellectual culture.
+I earned my Master's degree in 2010 from the University of Texas at Dallas with distinction for a portfolio which included a review of the historiography of the German Peasants' War of 1525 and a research project situating Arabic natural philosophy in seventeenth-century England.
 I was awarded the Robert Plant Armstrong Fellowship in Spring 2011.